 A doctor shares about the other side of chaos.

 Things are going to get scarier, there's no point sugar-coating this.
 Everyone is doing their parts as much as they can, at least I choose to believe so.
 But the hour demands more.
-Doctor’s lifestyle (or any medical staff) on any regular day is a circus already.
-Dinners at 3 AM, calls at home at best thrice a week, if lucky a bath once every two days .
+A doctor’s lifestyle (or any medical staff) on any regular day is a circus already.
+Dinners at 3 AM, calls at home at best thrice a week, if lucky a bath once every two days.
 In times like these everything is amplified.
 I will not romanticize the experience.
-The fact that medical staff is being called the soldiers is not honorary anymore.
-People are scared to breathe in the air outside, think about the residents who are working in the ward named ‘COVID19 Isolation’ everyday.
-Synonymous to running towards a pointed gun and the tragedy is, not with enough protection let alone armour.
+The fact that the medical staff is being called the soldiers is not honorary anymore.
+People are scared to breathe in the air outside, think about the residents who are working in the ward named ‘COVID19 Isolation’ every day.
+Synonymous with running towards a pointed gun and the tragedy is, not with enough protection let alone armor.
 My brother calls to say how proud he is that I’m part of the fraternity, but honestly his pride is always laced with dread and hope at the same time.

 Time is key right now.
 Be it the amount of time you will have to stay put or the number of hours mankind will keep on fighting this virus.
 Every person you see in the line to get groceries seems like a suspect to you, a slight cough or sneeze makes you jump 5 steps away.
 Picture a nurse or a doctor, examining a person, taking his blood, putting hands in his mouth for the swab sample, yes that is our job, yes we do that on a daily basis, but the level of risk we are exposing ourselves to knowingly is what makes me respect every fellow person in the hospital who is doing their regular jobs in a not so ‘regular’ situation.